Internuclear ophthalmoplegia

 Internuclear ophthalmoplegia (INO) is a disorder of conjugate lateral gaze in which the affected eye shows impairment of adduction.
 When an attempt is made to gaze contralaterally (relative to the affected eye), the affected eye adducts minimally, if at all.
 The contralateral eye abducts, however with nystagmus.
 Additionally, the divergence of the eyes leads to horizontal diplopia.
 That is if the right eye is affected the patient will "see double" when looking to the left, seeing two images side-by-side.
 Convergence is generally preserved.

+Presentation

 Causes

 The disorder is caused by injury or dysfunction in the medial longitudinal fasciculus (MLF), a heavily myelinated tract that allows conjugate eye movement by connecting the paramedian pontine reticular formation (PPRF)-abducens nucleus complex of the contralateral side to the oculomotor nucleus of the ipsilateral side.

 In young patients with bilateral INO, multiple sclerosis is often the cause.
 In older patients with one-sided lesions a stroke is a distinct possibility.
 Other causes are possible.